-Microsoft Xbox OneAlso available on PC, Sony PlayStation 4 and Microsoft Xbox One
+Reviewed on Microsoft Xbox OneAlso available on PC, Sony PlayStation 4 and Microsoft Xbox One

 What happens to all the forgotten items in the world?
 Your old socks that end up lost under a bed? a lamp you haven't used for years, stuck in a cupboard and ignored? the clock in a house no longer lived in?
 In the world of Forgotton Anne, the answer is that they end up in another world, gaining sentience and longing to return to their owners.

 Or that's the story they are told.
 But do they all want to return home? and is everything that they believe real?
 That's the central conceit that drives the story.

 You play Anne, the 'Enforcer'.
 One of only two humans that inhabit the 'Forgotton' world that we are aware of.
 Her job is very much judge, jury and executioner and using a special device she can distill any 'Forgotling' that doesn't play by the rules removing their life force and returning them to the inanimate objects they were in the human world.
 In the opening moments Anne comes face to face with a Rebel in the form of a scarf - with no ID and following an explosion - and right away you're given the choice through the branching dialogue in what action to take.